 What sort of information should you include in an outage notification?

-When you send an outage notification to your employees, it needs to be clear and concise.
+When you send a downtime notification to your employees, it needs to be clear and concise.
 Avoid writing technical jargon that the average employee is unlikely to understand.
 Similarly, you don’t need to provide lengthy and complex explanations.

 This is what you should include: